 “Think about how much our world honors: future, future, future, future.
 Rarely are we completely attentive to someone.
 It’s almost a gift when you’re really present with someone, and there is no electronic media involved.
 You’re just listening, conversing, and sharing with one another.
 Think about how rare that’s becoming.”Tom Carroll

 I thoroughly enjoyed being “really present” with Tom, the other day.
 It was energizing and thought-provoking.
 He had so much wisdom to impart, I couldn’t possibly cover it all in a single post.
-Be sure to rear the follow up article.

 Until then, I hope you’ll join me in a Moon Salutation!